sgrimbergen/tech-lab-2025/TICKETS.md

 Make groups of 3-5 people, give your team a nice name and construct an architecture block diagram for the whole system.
 Think about answering the following questions:

-- Voicemails are not stored on side.
+- Voicemails are not stored on-site.
 How to get new messages into our pipeline?
 - Where do components run: Speech recognition, entity recognition, pipeline, search
-- How does the product search get it‘s data?
+- How does the product search get its data?
 - (How) should we store order proposals?
 - What happens with the order proposals?
 (To webshop)
-- Make sure we don‘t violate GDPA
+- Make sure we don‘t violate GDPR
 - Do we need user authentication?
 Where?
 - What about training the models?
 Do we need extra infrastructure?